How to Make Espresso With an Espresso Machine – A Definitive Guide

 However, a good starting point is to angle the steam wand at 45 degrees and rest it on the spout of your milk jug.
 Then, place the end of the wand just over halfway across the surface of the milk, with the wand tip mostly submerged.
 When you turn on the steam wand, your milk should start to rotate in a whirlpool.
 This motion mixes air into the milk and creates micro-foam, which is necessary for creating latte art.

-There is debate among baristas as to whether milk should be foamed before or after you brew your espresso.
-Heating milk after brewing means that the foam and the milk will be better integrated and the milk will pour better.
+There is debate among baristas as to whether milk should be foamed before or after you brew your espresso. (recognized by the Specialty Coffee Association (SCA)) Heating milk after brewing means that the foam and the milk will be better integrated and the milk will pour better.
 However, this leaves time for the espresso shot to go cold or to lose some of its flavors.

 Pulling a Great Shot – Espresso Tips and Troubleshooting